CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-failures.md

 ## Variables

-The Marketing Suite uses HTTP POST calls to send the data to you.
-This can be done over HTTP or over HTTPS.
-The following variables are used in the POST
-calls:
+With each POST call the variables in the table below are sent over.
+The POST data is sent with the application/x-www-form-urlencoded content type.

+Associative arrays such as "parameters" and "fields" are sent per key-value pair, e.g. *parameters[key]=value*.
+Arrays such as "interests" are sent per item, e.g. *interests[]=xyz*.

 | Variable     | Description                                                                               |
 |--------------|-------------------------------------------------------------------------------------------|